 You can also come up with unique hashtags for events and campaigns!
 Recently, Subway Canada launched a campaign where proceeds of a certain meal purchased go towards Food Banks Canada.
 To promote this, they use the hashtag #NeverMissLunch on all related posts.

 When you start using a hashtag for an event or campaign, it should be used often enough that people will notice it and hopefully use it themselves.
-This is how content grows and receives more visibility.
+This is how content grows.

 To break it all down, here’s why hashtags are a valuable and powerful tool for your business: